-The stability of the tiltmeter offset is important both for long term monitoring and for the repeatability of the measurements after transport by car.
-Tilts of 5 μ rad lie probably within measurement uncertainty.
-A tilt bias of 50 μ rad leads to an error of 12.3 nm s-2 and at small angles increases in a quadratic way which leads to 49 nm s-2 for 100 μ rad.
-The tiltmeter offset calibration changed by 4.7 μ rad for x and by 3.8 μ rad for y between Talence and the Larzac observatory (\sim 400 km) which is within measurement uncertainty.
-The tilt calibration obtained from data acquired in the GEK at 30°C on 2020-02-19 yields very similar results to the calibration carried out on 2019-10-31 in Talence at 20°C. On 2020-03-05 a partial test of certain chosen tilts at 22°C was carried out that showed coherent results to the test carried out at 30°C on 2020-02-19.
-The tiltmeter offset calibration carried out in Talence and in Larzac lie almost four months apart and include the transport of the instrument from Talence to the Larzac site.
-The obtained offset values showed hence very minor changes over time, after transport or at different external temperatures.
+The stability of the tiltmeter offset is important both for long-term monitoring and for the repeatability of the measurements after transport by car.
+Tilts of 5 μrad probably lie within measurement uncertainty.
+A tilt bias of 50 μrad leads to an error of $12.3 \,\mathrm{nm}\,\mathrm{s}^{-2}$ and at small angles increases in a quadratic way which leads to $49 \,\mathrm{nm}\,\mathrm{s}^{-2}$ for $100 \,\mu\mathrm{rad}$.
+The tiltmeter offset calibration changed by 4.7 for x and by 3.8 μrad for y between Talence and the Larzac observatory $(\sim 400 \, \mathrm{km})$, which is within measurement uncertainty.
+The tilt calibration obtained from data acquired in the Larzac observatory at 30 °C on 19 February 2020 yields very similar results to the calibrations carried out on 31 October 2019 in Talence at 20 °C. On 5 March 2020 a partial test of certain chosen tilts at 22 °C was carried out that showed coherent results to the test carried out at 30 °C on 19 February 2020.
+The tiltmeter offset calibration carried out in Talence and in Larzac lie almost 4 months apart and include the transport of the instrument from Talence to the Larzac site.
+The obtained offset values hence showed very minor changes over time, after transport, or at different external temperatures.
 The data showed that the tilt calibration is likely to be independent of temperature and to stay stable over time.